 The weighted PCs at a particular analysis time can then be plotted on a two-dimensional Cartesian grid (i.e., the NPJ Phase Diagram) in an effort to visualize the state of the NPJ and to define the prevailing NPJ regime (Fig. 5).
-The position along the abscissa within the NPJ Phase Diagram corresponds to the value of weighted PC 1 and indicates how strongly the 250-hPa zonal wind anomalies project onto EOF 1.
-Positive and negative values of weighted PC 1 represent a jet extension and a jet retraction, respectively.
-The position along the ordinate within the NPJ Phase Diagram corresponds to the value of weighted PC 2 and indicates how strongly the 250-hPa zonal wind anomalies project onto EOF 2.
-Positive and negative values of weighted PC 2 represent a poleward shift and an equatorward shift, respectively.
+The position along the abscissa (ordinate) within the NPJ Phase Diagram corresponds to the value of weighted PC 1 (PC 2) and indicates how strongly the 250-hPa zonal wind anomalies project onto EOF 1 (EOF 2).
+It is important to note that the upper-tropospheric flow pattern over the North Pacific is characterized by considerable variability, such that the flow pattern at any particular time is more complex than that suggested by the NPJ Phase Diagram.
+Nevertheless, given that the NPJ Phase Diagram captures the two leading modes of 250-hPa zonal wind variability over the North Pacific, plotting the weighted PCs in the NPJ Phase Diagram and tracking their evolution over time captures many important features of the NPJ evolution.

-As demonstrated in prior work, each NPJ regime strongly influences the character of the downstream large-scale flow pattern over North America (e.g., Athanasiadis et al. 2010; Jaffe et al. 2011; Griffin and Martin 2017; Winters et al. 2018).
-To illustrate this influence, the weighted

-PCs are calculated for all analysis times in the CFSR during 1979-2014 excluding the summer months and are subsequently classified into NPJ regimes according to Fig. 5.
-Periods during which the NPJ is a distance of at least 1 PC unit from the origin of the NPJ Phase Diagram and characterized by the same NPJ regime for at least three consecutive days are then isolated for composite analysis.
-Composite analyses of the upper- (Fig. 6) and lower-tropospheric (Fig. 7) flow patterns 4 days following the initiation of each NPJ regime effectively capture the large-scale flow patterns characteristic of each NPJ regime as well as the relationship between each NPJ regime and lower-tropospheric temperatures over North America.
+As demonstrated extensively in prior work, each NPJ regime exhibits a strong influence on the character of the downstream large-scale flow pattern over North America (e.g., Athanasiadis et al. 2010; Jaffe et al. 2011; Griffin and Martin 2017; Winters et al. 2018).
+To highlight this influence, the weighted PCs are calculated for all analysis times in the CFSR during 1979-2014 excluding the summer months and are subsequently classified into NPJ regimes according to Fig. 5.
+Periods during which the NPJ is a Euclidean distance of at least 1 PC unit from the origin of the NPJ Phase Diagram and characterized by the same NPJ regime for at least three consecutive days are isolated for composite analysis.
+Composite analyses of the upper- (Fig. 6) and lower-tropospheric (Fig. 7) flow patterns 4 days following the initiation of each NPJ regime effectively describe the the relationship between each NPJ regime and lower-tropospheric temperatures over North America.